DashrathMundkar/cicd-java-maven-project/README.md

 5. Access the application on ```localhost:8080```

-## How to build and deploy on Kubernetes
+## How to deploy on Kubernetes

 1. First create namesapce by applying yaml file  ```kubectl apply -f kubernetes/namespace.yaml```
 3. Then apply rest of the files from kubernetes folder using ```kubectl apply -f kubernetes/```
 4. Now check if everything is up and running on our namespace using ```kubectl get all -n cicd-java-maven```
 5. And make sure our application pod is up and running ```kubectl get pods -n cicd-java-maven```

-### Ok but how to access the application over browser ????
+### Ok, but how to access the application over browser ????

 I assume you have either ```docker dekstop``` or ```kind cluster``` or ```minikube```